-The CODAR Raw RNG data products are stored in the archive and are retrieved on request.
-The formats are described below
+The CODAR Raw CSS data products are all stored in the archive and are retrieved on request.
+The formats are described below.

-RNG.tar
+CSS.tar

 These files are the CODAR's are one step removed from the raw, unprocessed data.
 These intermediate formats are retained in case it is decided to regenerate ocean-current data with changed parameters.
-These are known as "Range" files (originally, "CSQ" files were retained rather than the Range files, but the Range format has certain advantages.
-In December 2012, it was decided to switch to retaining Range files; see "Data Availability", below).
-Inte rpreting these files requires proprietary software from CODAR Ocean Sensors, so they will be of limited use to most users.
+These are known as "CSS" files.
+Interpreting these files requires proprietary software from CODAR Ocean Sensors, so they will be of limited use to most users.
 See the manufacturer's documentation and/or contact us for more information.